Interactive Paywall Preview

 userUser attributes your SDK implementation sets on the user.
 See Setting User AttributesHey {{user.firstName}}!
 FitnessAI offers tons of {{user.fitnessGoal}} workouts to help you reach your goals :)Hey Sam!
 FitnessAI offers tons of calorie burning workouts to help you reach your goals :)

 paramsParameters defined when triggering a paywall.
-See Triggering Paywalls and Tracking EventsOh no, you lost!
+See Showing Paywalls.Oh no, you lost!
 The secret word was {{params.gameAnswer}}.
 Start a free trial to play again!Oh no, you lost!
 The secret word was MONEY.
 Start a free trial to play again!

-You can also do complex math on these variables using liquid.
+You can do complex math on these variables using liquid.
 Take a look at their documentation for more on how to do that.

-Setting Click Behavior
+Click Behavior

 You can set the click behavior of an element by using the Click Behavior dropdown: